webmastersmith/notes/Node.js/Modules/Express/Auth_JWT_Cookies.md

 - [NPM Jose](https://www.npmjs.com/package/jose)
 - All traffic happens over `https`.
 - Client logs in.
 Server validates, sends back a JWT.
 Server forgets about client.
 When client is ready to respond, they send back the key with response.
 Sever validates JWT.
+- have to be managed manually.
+- always used for authentication/authorization.
+- The token is transported by:
+  - 'Authorization' header
+  - attached to body.
+  - stored in a cookie.
 - JWT has 3 parts
   - header
     - metadata about token